andrefarzat/intentjs/README.md

 });
 ```

-However, there may be some specific configuration for the service.
+However, there may be some specific configuration for each service.
 See below all possible services and their configurations.